wivoliveira/CAP-394/3_EDA.md

 threshold = 30 # 30%

 for m in np.arange(0,12,1):
-    # Creating a new column to store the monthly average cloud cover
+    # Creating a new column to store the monthly probability of getting a scene with less than 30% cloud cover
     colName = 'ProbCC_30_'+months[m]
     df_wrs_CC[colName] = "None"